krishnal11/krishnal11/README.md

 - 👋 Hi, I’m @krishnal11
 - 👀 I’m interested in ... python
-- 🌱 I’m currently learning ... tkinter
+- 🌱 I’m currently learning ...
+GenAI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... through email